 Still waiting on some bright spark to make a good Game of Thrones game?
 It might not be out yet, but upcoming medieval RPG Mount & Blade II: Bannerlord looks set to provide that experience, save for all the dragons and zombies.
-Set 200 years before the first game, Warband, Mount & Blade II: Bannerlord plonks the player in the boots of an ordinary medieval man and asks them to unify the lands of Calradia by any means necessary.
-Of course you can ignore that overarching goal entirely and live the life of a lone adventurer, eschewing the orders of your lord or king in favour of forming your own war party.
+Set 200 years before the first game, Mount & Blade II: Bannerlord plonks you in the boots of an ordinary medieval man and asks you to unify the lands of Calradia by any means necessary.
+Of course, you can ignore that overarching goal entirely and live the life of a lone adventurer, eschewing the orders of your lord or king in favour of forming your own war party.

 Check out the best RPGs on PC for swords, sorcery and unnecessary NPC massacres.

 Astoundingly, after five years in development, TaleWorlds Entertainment have managed to keep a lot of information about Mount & Blade II: Bannerlord under wraps.
 However, there’s plenty of scope for rampant anticipation from the small glimpses we have had of the game, showing off everything from mounted combat to full-scale castle sieges, and even some of the game’s strategic elements like taking over caravan routes.
 It looks the part too, which you’d expect for a game that’s due out nine years after the original.
 In the interest of sorting out all the details for you, here’s our rundown of everything we know about Mount & Blade II: Bannerlord.

 Since the game's announcement in 2012, TaleWorlds Entertainment have kept the release date for Mount & Blade II: Bannerlord a closely guarded secret.
 There’s nothing remotely resembling an official release date for the game with both its Steam page and official website refusing to give even a rough idea of when we might be able to finally play it.